 Some other wrongful death acts, such as medical malpractice, have much shorter statutes of limitations.
 Further, much work needs to be done to evaluate and prepare a case before the statute of limitations runs.
 Often an insurance company will act like they are going to settle up until close to the running of the statute of limitations knowing that it is hard to get an attorney to take a case when the statute of limitations is close to running out.
 Therefore, it is important to contact an attorney right after an accident or claim to assure that you get the advice needed to protect and preserve your claim.

 If you are the victim of an accident and need to speak to an experienced personal injury attorney, contact Douglas A. Ball, Attorney at Law, today.
 With an office in Batavia, we serve clients throughout Clermont County and the surrounding areas, including those in Cincinnati and Georgetown.
-To schedule a FREE in person or telephone consultation of up to 30 minutes, you can email us online or call us at 513-286-3530.
+To schedule a FREE in-person or telephone consultation of up to 30 minutes, you can email us online or call us today.